Get insider access

 HDR Mode

-The Gigabyte M27Q X has a great HDR color gamut.
-It has incredibly coverage of the most common DCI-P3 color space.
-Unfortunately, the tone mapping is off when displaying certain signals, resulting in much lower coverage of the DCI-P3 color space.
-It only occurs when the content you're watching is mastered at a high peak brightness with the DCI-P3 primaries, which is rare.
-A lot of content is mastered at lower peak brightness levels, and when sending a signal mastered at 1000 nits, the tone mapping is much better, resulting in a wider DCI-P3 color gamut, but it doesn't track the PQ EOTF as well, as most scenes are too bright.
+This monitor has a great HDR color gamut.
+It has incredible coverage of the most common DCI-P3 color space.
+Unfortunately, the tone mapping is off when displaying content mastered at 10,000 cd/m², resulting in much lower coverage of the DCI-P3 color space, but most content isn't mastered at such high brightness.
+Instead, when sending a signal mastered at 1,000 cd/m², the tone mapping is much better, resulting in a wider DCI-P3 color gamut, but it doesn't track the PQ EOTF as well since most scenes are too bright.

 Picture Quality